Introduction

 Best current practice includes conducting zone transfers over TLS (rather than clear text) and support for DNSSEC.

 Firewall rules are required to support DNS over TCP.
-Network infrastructure (particularly stateful firewalls and Intrusion Detection Systems) should be tested to ensure that RFC compliant packet sizes (MTU) are supported.
+Test network infrastructure - particularly stateful firewalls and Intrusion Detection Systems - to ensure the support of RFC compliant packet sizes (maximum transmission unit).

-Organisations should configure authoritative name servers to only respond to zone transfer requests (AXFR or IXFR) from approved hosts, noting that DNSSEC NSEC3 should be used to prevent zone walking.
-That is, NSEC support should not be enabled, as it allows most of a zone files content to be discovered.
+Organisations should configure authoritative name servers to only respond to zone transfer requests (AXFR or IXFR) from approved hosts.
+DNSSEC NSEC3 should be used to prevent zone walking.
+That is, NSEC support should not be enabled, as it allows most of a zone file’s content to be discovered.

-Authoritative and recursive name servers can be used to conduct DNS amplification attacks, a common DDoS technique typically performed over UDP.
+Authoritative and recursive name servers can be used to conduct DNS amplification attacks, which is a common DDoS technique typically performed over UDP.
 Organisations should implement configurations to reduce the risk of this occurring (e.g. open recursive resolvers and source address validation).
+For more information, refer to RFC 8482: Providing Minimal-Sized Responses to DNS Queries That Have QTYPE=ANY and DNS Amplification Attacks.

 Organisations should not operate authoritative and recursive name servers on the same host, as it significantly increases the attack surface of DNS services.